adamaviv/ic220-s19/units/unit_06.md

 ## Clock Cycles and CPU Time

 Clock cycles is another way to report execution time.
-Every CPU maintains it's own clock which ticks at a given rate.
+Every CPU maintains its own clock which ticks at a given rate.
 The *clock rate* is expressed in Hertz, or number of ticks per second.
 So a 400 MHz CPU performs 400 Million clock ticks per second.